-Internal decisions of sports organisations are usually enforced by the respective sports organisations themselves through sporting sanctions, such as, for example, match suspensions and fines.
+The respective sports organisations themselves usually enforce internal decisions of sports organisations through sporting sanctions, such as, for example, match suspensions and fines.

-Judgments of state courts and arbitral awards of arbitration courts can be enforced in accordance with domestic law and the procedure of such enforcement will depend on whether the case at hand is an international one and if the decision relates to the payment of money or not.
+Judgments of state courts and arbitral awards of arbitration courts can be enforced in accordance with domestic law.
+The procedure of such enforcement will depend on whether the case at hand is international and whether the decision relates to the payment of money.